nicholasgonzalez1/portfolio/README.md

 ## **[Predicting Movie Success Using Analytics](https://maqliu.github.io/maqliu.github.io-lucky13/Final-Report/)**
 **Sep 2020 - Dec 2021**
-Built several Machine Learning classifiers to predict the probability that a movie would reach a certain rating based on features of the movie such as relevant actors, directors, production companies, genres, budget, and runtime.
+Modeled several machine learning classifiers to predict the probability that a movie would reach a certain rating based on features of the movie such as relevant actors, directors, production companies, genres, budget, and runtime.
 Utilized datasets consisting of 5,000 movies from The Movie Database (TMDB) to construct each model.
 In addition, an unsupervised approach was taken where movies were clustered based on similar traits, and then analyzed in order to observe which actors tend to produce higher rated content.

 ## **[Data Integration for the Florida Lottery](https://github.com/nicholasgonzalez1/Data_Integration_FLD)**
 **Jan 2021 - Apr 2021**